-Some students may require assistance with getting around campus due to a vision impairment or mobility concern.
-Assistance with accessibility guides and scooters are available.
+Some students may require assistance to get around campus due to a vision impairment or mobility concern.
+Accessibility guides and scooters are available.

 Most accommodations need to be setup in a proactive manner.
-However, there may be occasions when a student experiences a significant change in their health unexpectedly.
+However, students occasionally experience a significant change in their health unexpectedly.
 SAS can provide assistance in navigating the various University procedures related to these situations.
-Note that it may be necessary to apply for academic consideration.